Can You Tan In The Shade? – Complete Guide

 Wear the Right Clothing

-Certain clothing offers more protection from the sun than others.
-Sometimes clothing items come with a UPF rating, which shows how much protection the fabric offers you from the sun.
+Sometimes clothing items come with a UPF rating, indicating the level of protection the fabric offers against the sun.

 Certain fabrics and conditions make the fabric more protective:

-- Darker dyes absorb more light which makes them more resistant to sunlight, and therefore more protective than lighter colors
+- Darker dyes absorb more light, which makes them more resistant to sunlight, and therefore more protective than lighter colors

-- Fabric that is densely woven or thick offers more protection as UV rays cannot get through the thick fabric
+- Fabric that is densely woven or thick offers more protection, as UV rays cannot get through the thick fabric

 Accessorize

 You will need to wear sunscreen even when in the shade.
 Choosing a broad-spectrum sunscreen will protect you from both UVA and UVB rays.
-UVB rays burn the skin while UVA rays penetrate the skin and cause more serious issues.

-Don’t forget those hard to reach areas such as your back or the top of your feet; these areas often suffer the worst sunburn.
+Don’t forget those hard-to-reach areas, such as your back or the top of your feet; these areas often suffer the worst sunburn.

 Related Questions